eydevsupport/intermediate-checkpoint-student/README.md

 ## Setting Up Local Repository

   - Login to Github.
 Click the New Repository button.
 Name your repository "surname-ey-intermediate-checkpoint".
-  - Set your repository to Public and do not initilaize with a readme.
+  - Set your repository to Public and do not initialize with a readme.
   - Click Create Repository.
   - Copy the repository URL.
   - Using the command line, navigate to a directory on your machine where you would like to save your repository.